meshery/meshery/CONTRIBUTING.md

 ### Common Issues

 #### Invalid C headers ( Mac OS )
-When running `make run-local` on the macOS platform.
-Some may face errors with the crypto module in Go.
+When running `make run-local` on the macOS platform, some may face errors with the crypto module in Go.
 This is caused due to invalid C headers in Clang installed with XCode platform tools.
-Replacing gcc with Clang by adding `export CC=gcc` to .bashrc / .zshrc should fix the issue.
+Replacing `gcc` with Clang by adding `export CC=gcc` to .bashrc / .zshrc should fix the issue.
 More information on the issue can be found [here](https://github.com/golang/go/issues/30072)

 #### Tests
 Users can now test their code on their local machine against the CI checks implemented using `make run-tests`.